The genuine vsserv.exe file is a software component of Bitdefender Total Security by Bitdefender.

 The program is not visible.
 It is not a Windows system file.
 The program listens for or sends data on open ports to a LAN or the Internet.
 It can change the behavior of other programs or manipulate other programs.
 Vsserv.exe is able to hide itself and monitor applications.
 Therefore the technical security rating is 57% dangerous, however you should also read the user reviews.

 External information from Paul Collins:

-Important: Some malware camouflages itself as vsserv.exe.
+Important: Some malware camouflages itself as vsserv.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the vsserv.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with vsserv.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the 6resmon command to identify the processes that are causing your problem.
 Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.